AustralianBioCommons/ables/participants/termites.md

 2. determine how neo-Y chromosomes evolve at the molecular level and whether they display differential expression compared to neo-X chromosomes

 3. examine the role of translocations in MSLC

 Our project will provide major advances in our understanding of sex chromosome and genome evolution, which underpin biological diversification processes

 ## How is ABLeS supporting this work?

-We added the support that was requested in the google form eg service units allocated, storage capacity.
+This work is supported through the production bioinformatics scheme provided by ABLeS.
+The supports includes unlimited temporary storage on scratch, 5 TB long-term storage and 50 KSUs allocation per quarter.

 ## Expected outputs enabled by participation in ABLeS